api-platform/core/docs/adr/0003-uri-variables.md

 - `targetClass` is the PHP FQDN of the class this value belongs to
 - `property` represents the property, the URI Variable is mapped to in the current class
-- `inverseProperty` represents the property, the URI Variable is mapped to in the related class and is not available in the current class
+- `targetProperty` represents the property, the URI Variable is mapped to in the related class and is not available in the current class
 - `identifiers` are the properties of the targetClass to which we map the URI variable
 - `compositeIdentifier` is used to match a single variable to multiple identifiers (`ida=1;idb=2` to `class::ida` and `class::idb`)